Skip to Content

 • Prepare flower-studded butter by mixing edible flowers into softened butter for a fragrant spread.

-• Craft floral-flavored popcicles using edible flowers for a refreshing summer treat.
+• Craft floral-flavored popsicles using edible flowers for a refreshing summer treat.

 • Create visually stunning edible flower sushi rolls with colorful petals in the rice.